The Amazing Race 12: Development and filming

 The first five eliminated teams were sequestered at a villa in Portugal to await the finale.
 Subsequently, eliminated teams telephoned to inform the teams at the villa of their elimination, but continued to run the race as decoys to throw off potential spoilers.
 The sequestered teams met up with the decoy teams in the final destination city to cheer on the final three teams as they crossed the finish line.
 CBS posted short videos on its website after each episode aired in the Pacific Time Zone as part of its Elimination Station series, which showed the eliminated teams interacting at the villa.

-At the Television Critics Association summer press tour in the following July, the show's then-executive producer Jonathan Littman stated that The Amazing Race 12 would be two episodes shorter than the previous season, and remove non-elimination legs in an effort to "create more excitement".
-As there was set to be no non-elimination legs, the season was announced to also have no penalties, which van Munster said would make The Amazing Race 12 fast-paced.
+At the Television Critics Association summer press tour in the following July, the show's then-executive producer Jonathan Littman stated that The Amazing Race 12 would be two episodes shorter than the previous season, and would remove non-elimination legs in an effort to "create more excitement".
+As there would be no non-elimination legs, the season was announced to also have no penalties, which van Munster said would make The Amazing Race 12 fast-paced.
 In the seventh episode of the season, however, it was revealed that there would be two non-elimination legs, one less than the usual three.
-This season introduced two gameplay mechanics to The Amazing Race: the U-Turn and the Speed Bump.
-A U-Turn allows one team to force that another team is required to complete both options of the Detour before they can continue the race.
-Teams may use the U-Turn only one time during the entire race.
-There were two opportunities to use the U-Turn in the race, occurring in the season's fourth and eighth legs.
+This season introduced two new game mechanics to The Amazing Race: the U-Turn and the Speed Bump.
+A U-Turn allows one team to force another team to complete both options at the Detour before they can continue the race.
 The Speed Bump was a newly-introduced penalty which required teams that finished last on a non-elimination leg to complete an additional task in the following leg that only they were required to complete.

 Casting

 The cast consisted of eleven teams of two who each had a pre-existing relationship; five teams were married or dating, four were made up of family members, and two were teams of friends.
 Littman noted that the cast was generally younger than previous seasons.
-As the previous season was the show's first time bringing back previous contestants, van Munster was excited to film The Amazing Race 12, as it was a cast full of people who were new to reality television and didn't know the "tricks of the trade".
-It was noted that the cast lacked any teams of young men, and that 15 of the 22 individuals were either from or resided in California.
-Van Munster commented that neither was intentional.
+As the previous season was the show's first time bringing back previous contestants, van Munster was excited to film The Amazing Race 12, as it was a cast who were new to reality television and didn't know the "tricks of the trade".
 Two days after the series premiere, CBS launched a page dedicated to The Amazing Race on social networking site Facebook via Facebook Ads.